abdrahmansoltan/Learning-Notes/Python/01-Python.md

 ##### Shallow copy

-- We want to subsequently be able to add additional colors to palette, or to modify or remove some of the existing colors, without affecting the contents of warmtones.
+- We want to subsequently be able to add additional colors to palette, or to modify or remove some of the existing colors, without affecting the contents of `warmtones`.
 If we were to execute the command

   ```py
   palette = warmtones